.avif)

 The use of databases integration into any software development project out there is crucial, consisting of many useful benefits:

-OpenSearch is an open-source search and analytics engine used to index, query, and visualize large-scale datasets such as logs, metrics, and application events.
-It is commonly used to power fast full-text search, observability analytics, and near real-time dashboards over high-volume data.
+OpenSearch is an open-source search and analytics engine used to index, query, and analyze large volumes of documents and time-series data such as logs and events.
+It is commonly chosen for fast search, aggregations, and near real-time operational visibility with flexible deployment options.

-Our experience with OpenSearch has helped us build repeatable patterns, automation, and operational knowledge for running search and analytics workloads reliably—whether for centralized logging, application search, or large-scale event analytics.
+Our experience with OpenSearch helped us create repeatable deployment patterns, automation, and operational runbooks for clients who depend on reliable search and analytics for logs, metrics, traces, and business datasets across multiple environments.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple OpenSearch use-cases, and it enables us to deliver high-quality OpenSearch setups that are secure, maintainable, and tuned for real operational workloads.
+This delivery experience helped us accumulate significant knowledge across search, observability, security, and operations use-cases, enabling us to deliver high-quality OpenSearch solutions and setups that are stable, scalable, and straightforward to run for clients.

 Some of the things we can help you do with OpenSearch include: